 Follow up appointment (15mins) : £35

 Contact lens examination (includes comprehensive eye examination) : £95

 If you not entitled to NHS provision which usually means you are not a permanent UK resident, charges will be higher.
 Please contact us to discuss your particular circumstances

 To give you access to the most comprehensive eye care available in the most cost effective way, we recommend becoming a Vision+ member.
 Membership includes all eye examinations including specialist screening and out of hours appointments, and gives you a range of discounts including 25% off any glasses as well as a host of other benefits.

 Visit Vision+ for further details on all the benefits that comes with being a Vision+ member.

 We value children’s eye health and feel that they too should benefit from our fully comprehensive eye examination including our state of the art prescreening tests.
 Therefore we do not charge for our additional non- NHS tests for children in full-time education.
-This means they can benefit from an eye examination at set intervals at no cost at all.
+This means they can benefit from routine eye examinations at no cost at all.